pantheon-systems/documentation/source/content/hosts-file.md

 ---
 title: Modify the Local Hosts File
 description: How to find and modify a local hosts file.
+Host mapping a platform domain before going Live.
 categories: [go-live]
 tags: [cli, dns, local]
 contributors: [alexfornuto]
-reviewed: "2020-11-16"
+reviewed: "2022-02-06"
 ---

 The `hosts` file exists on all major operating systems.
 It's a list of IP addresses and domains that takes precedence over DNS assigned values.
 You can modify your `hosts` file to test domain-specific settings leading up to a migration, before DNS records have been updated, or to help with [local development](/local-development).